4.3. Preferences

 Networks .mlab files (for macro modules) are not reloaded.

 If selected, MeVisLab networks are auto-saved as <NetworkName>.mlab.auto upon major changes.
-This allows for restoring in case of system crashes.
-Auto-saved copies are deleted when the according networks are saved.
+This allows restoration in case of system crashes.
+Auto-saved copies are deleted when the corresponding networks are saved.

 Show network selector when switching documents via CTRL-Tab